Is the lockdown driving domain registrations?

 Based on a sample of 25 ccTLDs, the number of new domains registered in April 2020 is up 20% from the same time a year earlier.
 The increase has even pushed up median domain growth rates of the CENTR30 (30 largest CENTR member ccTLDs) – something seldom seen over the past decade.

-Often, domain registrations are linked to events by investors hoping to make a profit selling those domains on the secondary market or sometimes by those with criminal motivation such as to create fake web shops selling products that will not be delivered.
+Often domain registrations are linked to general events, which investors hope to profit from by registering domains that they then sell on the secondary market, or others who register a domain with a criminal motivation, for example creating fake webshops to sell products that will not be delivered.
 It is important to consider this before explaining other theories to the boost in new registrations.

-A study conducted by CENTR in April 2020 looked at newly registered domains of 12 ccTLDs between January and March 2020.
-The ccTLDs reported a total of combined 6154 domains which contained the term covid, corona and/or virus.
-To put this figure into perspective, the same set of ccTLDs recorded a total over 751K newly registered domains in the same 3-month period.
-The covid related domains therefore represent just 0.8%.
-A web crawler scanned the impacted domains finding roughly 26% had some sort of active website.
-The study shows a couple of things – firstly that the appetite for covid themed domains appears small in ccTLDs and secondly that it does not likely explain the overall boost in new domains.
+A study conducted by CENTR in April 2020 looked at the newly registered domains of 12 ccTLDs between January and March 2020.
+The ccTLDs reported a combined total of 6,154 domains which contained the term covid, corona and/or virus.
+To put this figure into perspective, the same set of ccTLDs recorded a total of over 751,000 newly registered domains in the same three-month period.
+The Covid-related domains therefore represent just 0.8% of that total.
+A web crawler scanned the impacted domains, finding that roughly 26% had some sort of active website.
+The study shows a couple of things – firstly that the appetite for Covid-themed domains appears to be small in ccTLDs and secondly that it does not likely explain the overall boost in new domains.

-Take for example, ‘The filling station Eco store’ – a small locally operated business in Galway, Ireland.
+Take for example, ‘The Filling Station Eco Store’ – a small locally operated business in Galway, Ireland.
 The business offers “minimal waste dried groceries and eco-friendly household alternatives” and has been in operation since mid-2019.
-Although the owner did not previously consider a website to be a priority, it has now become a necessity for survival.
+Although the owner did not previously consider a website to be a priority, it has now become a necessity for its survival.
 A domain has since been registered in March, a website built, and the business is now taking online orders.

-It is not just existing businesses upgrading their web presence.
-New business ventures are popping up that are capitalising on the new market demands created by the pandemic.
+Existing businesses are not the only ones upgrading their web presence.
+New business ventures are popping up and are capitalising on the new market demands created by the pandemic.
 For example, this London business selling face masks.

 Will the spike in new registrations continue?